top of page

 A BRIEF BIO

-I have written well over 500 songs, recorded and released six albums, and performed on stages and in venues throughout Canada, the U.S.A., Europe and the Caribbean.
+I have written over 500 songs, recorded and released six albums, and performed on stages and in venues throughout Canada, the U.S.A., Europe and the Caribbean.

 After finishing a tour of Michelangelo's home in Tuscany, Italy, I once sat beneath an old cherry tree and ate so many cherries in one sitting that I was incapable of mobility for at least 2 hours.
 It was glorious.

-I sailed from St. Martin to Anguilla, with a friend, a remarkable human being and talented artist, who had built, by hand, the very sailboat in which we sailed.
+I sailed once from St. Martin to Anguilla, with a friend; a remarkable human being and talented artist, who had built, by hand, the very sailboat in which we sailed.
 Upon arrival, together with his 10-year-old son, who had manned the sailboat for most of the crossing, and their dog, we swam onto the beach and made our way to Banky Banx's Dune Preserve, where we spent the day with Banky, singing and playing songs, discussing the feel of Tom Waits and enjoying the smoke & the gentle ocean breeze.
 It was magic.

 In a vision, I once watched the spirits of my fore-bearers dancing as shadows around the flickering flames of a funeral pyre to the aged rhythms I pounded upon the medicine drum a mentor had gifted me; a giant bald eagle from high above in its nest watched over and accepted my chants & prayers.
 I buried the darkest memories of my childhood deep in the roots of the tree in which the eagle's nest rested.